Ox: Shoeing

 Working oxen usually require shoes, although in England not all working oxen were shod.
-Since their hooves are cloven, two shoes are required for each hoof, as opposed to a single horseshoe.
+Since their hooves are cloven, two shoes are required for each hoof, as opposed to a single shoe for horses.
 Ox shoes are usually of approximately half-moon or banana shape, either with or without caulkins, and are fitted in symmetrical pairs to the hooves.
 Unlike horses, oxen are not easily able to balance on three legs while a farrier shoes the fourth.

 In England, shoeing was accomplished by throwing the ox to the ground and lashing all four feet to a heavy wooden tripod until the shoeing was complete.
 A similar technique was used in Serbia and, in a simpler form, in India, where it is still practiced.

 In Italy, where oxen may be very large, shoeing is accomplished using a massive framework of beams in which the animal can be partly or completely lifted from the ground by slings passed under the body; the feet are then lashed to lateral beams or held with a rope while the shoes are fitted.

 Such devices were made of wood in the past, but may today be of metal.
 Similar devices are found in France, Austria, Germany, Spain, Canada and the United States, where they may be called ox slings, ox presses or shoeing stalls.

 The system was sometimes adopted in England also, where the device was called a crush or trevis; one example is recorded in the Vale of Pewsey.
 The shoeing of an ox partly lifted in a sling is the subject of John Singer Sargent's painting Shoeing the Ox, while A Smith Shoeing an Ox by Karel Dujardin shows an ox being shod standing, tied to a post by the horns and balanced by supporting the raised hoof.

 Uses and comparison to horses

-Oxen can pull heavier loads, and pull for a longer period of time than horses depending on weather conditions.
+Oxen can pull heavier loads, and pull for a longer period of time than horses, depending on weather conditions.

-On the other hand, they are also slower than horses, which has both advantages and disadvantages; their pulling style is steadier, but they cannot cover as much ground in a given period of time.
+On the other hand, they are also slower than horses, which has both advantages and disadvantages.
+Their pulling style is steadier, but they cannot travel as far in a given period of time.
 For agricultural purposes, oxen are more suitable for heavy tasks such as breaking sod or plowing in wet, heavy, or clay-filled soil.

 When hauling freight, oxen can move very heavy loads in a slow and steady fashion.
-They are at a disadvantage compared to horses when it is necessary to pull a plow or load of freight relatively quickly.
+They are not as useful as horses when it is necessary to pull a plow or load of freight relatively quickly.

 For millennia, oxen also could pull heavier loads because of the use of the yoke, which was designed to work best with the neck and shoulder anatomy of cattle.
-Until the invention of the horse collar, which allowed the horse to engage the pushing power of its hindquarters in moving a load, horses could not pull with their full strength because the yoke was incompatible with their anatomy (yokes press on their chest, inhibiting their breathing).
+Until the invention of the horse collar, which allowed the horse to engage the pushing power of its hindquarters in moving a load, horses could not pull with their full strength because the yoke was incompatible with their anatomy.
+Yokes press on their chest, inhibiting their breathing.

+Types of oxen

+The following are types of oxen: